 - The Senior Seminar or Honors Seminar (which includes the Senior Capstone)

 See below for more information about these requirements.
-See course descriptions (or this list) to find out how individual courses count.
+See course descriptions to find out how individual courses count.

 The Historical Period Requirement